Edmund Muskie: Public and political image

 Muskie's early political career was helped by his physical appearance.
 Voters could relate to his public persona in ways that translated to relatively high voter turnout.
 R. W. Apple Jr. described Muskie as "long-jawed and craggy-faced" later noting that he "looked like the typical New Englander [with] a classic Down East accent."
 Muskie's height has variously been recorded as 6 ft 4 in (1.93 m) to 6 ft 6 in (1.98 m).
 His height had him often compared to U.S. President Abraham Lincoln and referred to by voters and media alike as "Lincolnesque".
 He was often seen as "towering over" political candidates, creating symbolic superiority and power.

-Known as a recluse, he disliked public attention and media speculation.
-Voters often associated with his "trademark directness, homespun integrity, and apolitical candor".
-However, political aides have described him as having a "hot temper" and being demanding.
+Known as a recluse, Muskie disliked public attention and media speculation.
+Voters often appreciated his "trademark directness, homespun integrity, and apolitical candor".
+However, political aides described him as having a "hot temper" and being demanding.
 A notorious micro-manager, Muskie often required his aides to have "every speech and every position researched, analyzed and reported directly back to him."
-While reserved and polite in public, when roused, it was reported that Muskie "had the vocabulary of a sailor".
+While reserved and polite in public, it was reported that when roused he "had the vocabulary of a sailor".
 His ability to command an argument was taken positively by voters as it signaled good leadership ability.
-Political opponents noted his "cutting intellect" as conducive to lengthy debates and voters noted it as a good quality to possess when negotiating with foreign leaders.
-An official publication by Cornell University commented on his political image by saying: "he will be remembered for the quality of his mind; the toughness, the rigor, the common sense; and for another quality: the courage to take risks for what he saw as right".
+Political opponents noted his "cutting intellect" as conducive to lengthy debates, and voters considered it a good quality to possess when negotiating with foreign leaders.
+An official publication by Cornell University commented on his political image by saying, "He will be remembered for the quality of his mind; the toughness, the rigor, the common sense; and for another quality: the courage to take risks for what he saw as right".

-Known to be punctual, he was present at 90% of Senate roll-call votes.
+Known to be punctual, Muskie was present at 90% of Senate roll-call votes.
 Although he was portrayed as socially rigid, he often broke from this mold and showed a personable side.
-While campaigning in cities, he often let students from the crowd run up to the stage and present a case for policy reform, unheard of at the time.
+While campaigning in cities, he often let students from the crowd run up to the stage and present a case for policy reform, which was unheard of at the time.